krishdef7/PhishGuard-AI/README.md

 - Achieved performance (original project benchmark):
   - **Train Accuracy**: ~86.7%
   - **Test Accuracy**: ~85.8%

-*(You should rerun on your own dataset for updated results.)*

----

-## 📜 License
-This project is open-source and available for research and educational purposes.

----

 📌 *Future Directions*:
 - Add deep learning baselines (LSTM, Transformers on raw URLs).